fix-macosx/yosemite-phone-home/README.md

 # E.T.
 Phone Home?

-This repository provides a corpus of network communications automatically sent to Apple by a standard installation of OS X Yosemite; we're using this dataset to [explore how Yosemite shares user data with Apple](https://fix-macosx.com).
+This repository provides a corpus of network communications automatically sent to Apple by OS X Yosemite; we're using this dataset to [explore how Yosemite shares user data with Apple](https://fix-macosx.com).

 The provided data was collected using our